-Mastery-based credit is available in English Language Arts, Math, and Science if the student achieves a "C" or higher grade in the next-higher level course.
+Mastery-based credit is available in English language arts, math, science, social studies, the arts, health and physical education, integrated environmental and sustainability education, and world languages courses] if the student achieves a C or higher grade in the next-higher level course.

-The mastery/competency examination mustbe offered in a proctored setting with appropriate technology.
-The Principal or designee will approve the site(s) where the examination is offered, which could include individual schools, district buildings, community colleges, universities, education service districts, or other community settings.
-A student may take the examination a maximum of two times.
-The student will be awarded credit based on the highest examination score.
+The mastery/competency examination must be offered in a proctored setting with appropriate technology.
+The district will approve the site(s) where the examination is offered, which could include individual schools, district buildings, community colleges, universities, education service districts, or other community settings.
+Each individual student will work with the high school administration to determine the number of times the examination(s) may be taken.
+The district will award credit based on the highest examination score.

 The student will be responsible for the cost of taking a mastery/competency examination.
-Financial assistance to students who demonstrate need, such as qualifying for free or reduced lunch is offered by the district.
+The district will offer financial assistance to students who demonstrate need, such as qualifying for free or reduced lunch.

-The Principal or designee will receive official test results for each student who takes a mastery/competency examination.
-The Principal or designee will provide a letter to the student with a copy of the test results and an indication of how many credits the student will be awarded.
+The district will receive official test results for each student who takes a mastery/competency examination.
+The district will provide a letter to the student with a copy of the test results and an indication of how many credits the student will be awarded.
 Credits awarded will be recorded on the student's transcript with a grade of "Pass."

-To ensure cultural responsiveness and equity in awarding mastery-based credit, the Principal or designee will collect and annually review disaggregated data to see which subgroups of students are receiving mastery-based credit.
-If disproportionality is found, the Principal or designee will take appropriate action to ensure equitable access to these crediting opportunities.
+To ensure cultural responsiveness and equity in awarding mastery-based credit, the district will collect and annually review disaggregated data to see which subgroups of students are receiving mastery-based credit.
+If disproportionality is found, the district will take appropriate actions to ensure equitable access to these crediting opportunities.